Blog Publishing: The Infrastructure Playbook for Agencies

 For example, a demand-capture flow that begins in a CRM and hands work into a task system often looks automated on paper.

-But the real problem appears when qualification, routing, approvals, and reporting still depend on people stitching context together by hand.
+For Blog Publishing: The Infrastructure Playbook for Agencies, but the real problem appears when qualification, routing, approvals, and reporting still depend on people stitching context together by hand.
 That is the catch: the task moved, but ownership did not.

 A stronger playbook treats intake, decisioning, execution, and measurement as one system.
 That is why a framework for blog publishing has to describe process design, not just app configuration.